Homological Mirror Symmetry for Calabi-Yau hypersurfaces in projective space: The relative Fukaya category

 Observe that the order-$0$ component of $\mu^s$ counts disks that completely avoid the divisors $D$, and therefore coincides with the definition of the structure maps in the affine Fukaya category.

-The fact that $\mu \circ \mu = 0$ follows also from Corollary \ref{corollary:mcompreg}, since the signed count of boundary points of a compact $1$-dimensional manifold with boundary is $0$.
-The sign computation follows directly from that of \cite[Section 12g]{Seidel2008}, essentially because the fibres of the forgetful maps $\mathcal{R}(\bm{L},\bm{E}) \To \mathcal{R}(\bm{L}, \phi)$ have a complex structure, hence are canonically oriented.
+The fact that $\mu \circ \mu = 0$ also follows from Propositions \ref{proposition2:posmon} and \ref{proposition2:cyrel}, since the signed count of boundary points of a compact $1$-dimensional manifold is $0$.
+The sign computation follows directly from that of \cite[Section 12g]{Seidel2008}, essentially because the fibres of the forgetful maps $\mathcal{R}(\bm{L},\bm{E}) \To \mathcal{R}(\bm{L}, \emptyset)$ have a complex structure, hence are canonically oriented.

 Observe that we needed the factor $(\bm{d}!)^{-1}$ in the definition of the structure coefficients $\mu^s$.
 This is because, if $\bm{d} = \bm{d}_1 + \bm{d}_2$, then given a labelling $\ell: \bm{F} \To [k]$ with $\bm{d}(\ell) = \bm{d}$, there are $\bm{d}!/(\bm{d}_1! \bm{d}_2!)$ ways of choosing a partition $\bm{F} = \bm{F}_1 \sqcup \bm{F}_2$ such that the restricted labellings $\ell_1$, $\ell_2$ on $\bm{F}_1$ and $\bm{F}_2$ satisfy $\bm{d}(\ell_1) = \bm{d}_1$ and $\bm{d}(\ell_2) = \bm{d}_2$.
-So, in the boundary of the one-dimensional component of the moduli space $\mathcal{M}(\bm{p},\ell)$, which consists of nodal disks with two components, there are $\bm{d}!/(\bm{d}_1! \bm{d}_2!)$ ways for the marked points $q_f$ to be distributed between the two components.
+So, in the boundary of the one-dimensional component of the moduli space $\overline{\mathcal{M}}(\bm{p},\ell)$, which consists of nodal disks with two components, there are $\bm{d}!/(\bm{d}_1! \bm{d}_2!)$ ways for the marked points $q_f$ to be distributed between the two components.